-Dr. Simon Lolliot is an Instructor int he Department of Psychology and the University of British Columbia. prior to UBC, Lolliot received a Rhodes scholarship to the University of Oxford, where he completed his doctorate in social psychology.
+Dr. Simon Lolliot is an Assistant Professor of Teaching in the Department of Psychology and the University of British Columbia. prior to UBC, Lolliot received a Rhodes scholarship to the University of Oxford, where he completed his doctorate in social psychology.
 While at Oxford, Lolliot studied the role that intergroup contact plays in reconciliation.
 Following Oxford, he joined UBC as a postdoctoral researcher and teaching instructor with Drs.
 Toni Schmader and Andrew Baron.

 Research interests include diversity, intergroup contact, belongingness, and how these relate to success (pedagogical and otherwise) at university; scholarship of teaching and learning and educational leadership; prejudice, attitude generalization, reconciliation, and in-group identity.